chelseakomlo/mls-architecture/draft-ietf-mls-architecture.md

+Unlike the Authentication Service which is trusted for authentication and secrecy, the Delivery Service is completely untrusted regarding
+===
+What does being trusted for secrecy here mean?
+===
+this property.
+While privacy of group membership might be a problem
+===
+these properties, no?
+===
-Unlike the Authentication Service which is trusted for authentication and secrecy, the Delivery Service is completely untrusted regarding this property.
-While privacy of group membership might be a problem in the case of a DS server fanout, the Delivery Service can be considered as an active adaptative network attacker from the point of view of the security analysis.
+in the case of a DS server fanout, the Delivery Service can be considered as an active adaptative network attacker from the point of view of the security analysis.
+===
+Again, the question about how clients verify their transcripts are the same.
+If the DS is trusted to provide ordering and not drop messages, say that here, otherwise, say why it isn't required to be trusted with those responsibilities.
+===

+CK start from here
 ### Key Storage

 Upon joining the system, each client stores its initial cryptographic